iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 > Currently not recognising the biometric login.
 I change login via password which worked, but now I can't use GP services to order my repeat prescription, just see a continuous evergreen logo which I presume means it's trying to connect.<br> :date: __2020-12-08 10:12:22__

 > Unstable keeps telling me to log on when I already am keeps crashing<br> :date: __2020-12-07 21:24:34__

-> the worst app I have on my phone.
-I only have it to enable me to order repeat prescriptions and this is 10times more effort than another app our gp previously supported. in short its rubbish.<br> :date: __2020-12-05 09:59:45__

-> Not the best<br> :date: __2020-11-26 19:48:37__

-> don't look at the comments part. sends permissions to wrong place.<br> :date: __2020-11-22 10:43:26__